RaphaelIT7/gmod-holylib/README.md

 end)
 ```

+#### HolyLib:OnPlayerChangedSlot(number oldPlayerSlot, number newPlayerSlot)
+Called **after** a player was moved to a different slot.
+This happens when a player on a player slot above 128 tries to spawn.

+Why is this done?
+Because any player above 128 is utterly unstable and can only stabily exist as a CGameClient.
+if a CBasePlayer entity is created on a slot above 128 expect stability issues!

+#### HolyLib:OnClientDisconnect(CGameClient client)
+Called when a client disconnects.

+> [!NOTE]
+> This **requires** the `sourcetv` module to be enabled, or else it **won't** be called.

 ### Singleplayer
 This module allows you to have a 1 slot / a singleplayer server.
 Why?
 I don't know, but you can.